crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed a possible OutOfMemory issue which may happen on ``GROUP BY`` statement using a group key of type ``TEXT`` on tables containing at least one shard with a low to medium cardinality on the group key.

 - Improved snapshot error handling by assuring a snapshot is declared as failed when a shard or node failure happens during the snapshot process.